brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - "My main purpose is to gain recognition for myself by means of a new idea of which no one has conceived, or perhaps has been unable to practice; that is, good play of the Pawns; they are the soul of chess: it is they alone that determine the attack and the defence, and the winning or losing of the game depends entirely on their good or bad arrangement." - François-André Danican Philidor.
 - Whenever a Pawn is advanced, weak squares are potentially created, as that Pawn no longer controls the squares it used to.
-- How to battle an isolated Pawn: minor pieces should be traded (as such Pawn can give strong activity to minor pieces), and Rooks and Queen should be kept in order to exploit that weakness.
-Keeping the Queen is important, as she is the best piece to restrain the enemy King from getting to the weakness and help defending.
-- A backward Pawn shares many of the same shortcomings as the isolated Pawn, therefore the same ideas apply.
-It should be kept backwards, by controlling its advancing square(s).
 - How to create weaknesses: by making the opponent push a Pawn, usually by attacking his Pawns (either by advancing Pawns or attacking with pieces).
 - Doubled Pawns: usually bad, but not always as the doubled Pawn can control an important square.
 - Tripled Pawns: almost always terrible, as they can be easily attacked and can be blocked by a single Pawn.